|Other Dangerous Drugs for People with Diabetes|

 Before you take any drug in this family, the so-called atypical antipsychotics, do a Google search for the latest information about its potential to cause diabetes.
-New information about the damage caused by these drugs appears almost every month.

 Here is the FDA's warning letter to doctors about Zyprexa:

-Increase incidence of Type 2 Diabetes and Stroke and Don't Prevent Heart Attacks or DeathA metastudy of almost 95,000 patients taking beta blockers for twelve or more years turned up disturbing information about these drugs.
+Beta Blockers Increase incidence of Type 2 Diabetes and Stroke and Don't Prevent Heart Attacks or DeathA metastudy of almost 95,000 patients taking beta blockers for twelve or more years turned up disturbing information about these drugs.

 A Meta-Analysis of 94,492 Patients With Hypertension Treated With Beta Blockers to Determine the Risk of New-Onset Diabetes Mellitus Sripal Bangalore , Sanobar Parkar , Ehud Grossman , Franz H Messerli.
 Am J Cardiol.
 2007 Oct 15;100 (8):1254-1262 17920367

 This study found that "Beta-blocker therapy resulted in a 22% increased risk for new-onset DM."

 The study which explored the outcome twelve years after patients started the beta blocker also concluded that